COVID-19 PCR Test Information

 COVID-19 (SARS-CoV-2) Testing

 This test is offered as an individual (single) or a pooled test.
-See below recommendations for when the single or pooled test should be ordered:
+See below for recommendations for when the single or pooled test should be ordered.

 This is the most sensitive form of the test and should be ordered when:

-2. There is high suspicion that an individual has COVID-19, even when they are not showing symptoms (e.g., close contact with a COVID-
+- There is a high suspicion that an individual has COVID-19, even when they are not showing symptoms (e.g., close contact with a COVID-19-positive person)

 Tomorrow’s Health will be pooling three (3) specimens together in this form of the test.
 Thus, this test is less sensitive than the individual test and should only be ordered when/for:

 - There is a low likelihood (chance) that the individual has COVID-19